 In 2015, we implemented our ongoing “Refill & Re-hydrate” project funded by Keep Australia Beautiful WA.
 The project saw the set-up of three water refill stations over the Festival site and a drastic reduction of plastic single-use water bottles that would otherwise end up into landfill.

-We’re super proud to be among the 2017 Tidy Towns Sustainable Community Awards Finalists, thanks to our sustainability efforts.
+We’re super proud to be the 2017 state winner of the Litter Prevention and Waste Management category at the Tidy Towns Sustainable Community Awards, thanks to the Festival’s sustainability efforts.
 The awards celebrate social and environmental projects in regional communities across Western Australia who are doing the best with local resources.
-Nannup Music Festival is one of 41 entries for 2017 and the communities are located from Tjuntjuntjara in the east to Pemberton in our South West.
+Nannup Music Festival was one of 41 entries for 2017 and the communities were located from Tjuntjuntjara in the east to Pemberton in our South West.